Hands-on Gear Review

 Street Price: Varies from $75 - $120 | Compare prices at 3 resellers

-Pros: More stylish look, Protective toe bumper, lightweight and comfortable, more durable sole than other Keens
+Pros: More stylish look than other Keen shoes, Protective toe bumper, lightweight and comfortable, more durable sole than other Keens

 Cons: Runs a little short for their size

 A slightly more narrow and stylish version of Keen hiking shoes, the Alamosa is a comfy, lightweight shoe for hiking.
-Waterproof and less meshy and therefore less breathable than the Keen Voyageur Women's, the Alamosas also seem to have a more durable sole.
+Waterproof and less meshy, and therefore less breathable, than the otherwise similar Keen Voyageur – Women's, the Alamosas also seem to have a more durable sole as well.
 These are one of the lightest hiking shoes we evaluated, so they are an excellent choice if you are trying to shed pounds from your hiking kit.

 Compare top rated competitors side-by-side >

 OutdoorGearLab Editors' Hands-on Review

 A lightweight hiking shoe with a roomy toe box and a waterproof lining, the Alamosa are comfortable and protective.

 At 1.59 lbs per pair, the Alamosas are the next lightest hiking shoes to the Salomon X-Overs - Women's and the Merrell Siren Sport 2 – Women's.